PedroSantos24/Work-Projects/README.md

             }
         }

-The click of the "export" button the trigger a loop of this function:
+The click of the "export" button triggers a loop of this function:

         {
             createworddocument($"\\\\SERVIDOR\\{comboBox1.Text}", $"{textBox3.Text}\\{comboBox1.Text}");